Oat Grass Lodge

 For dining-out, you can enjoy fantastic seafood at The Potted Lobster or Mizen Head, or head to the Victoria Hotel if you like great pub food and convivial chat next to the fire.
 The Castle Hotel has a pretty beer garden, or for light bites, the Copper Kettle is a characterful little tea-room for lunches or afternoon tea.

 For provisions, there is a super deli in Bamburgh selling meats, cheeses, preserves, freshly baked bread and smoked fish as well as lots of naughty puddings which come from renowned local suppliers across the area.
 There is a long established butchers selling the finest locally produced meat, as well as homemade pies and award winning bacon which is cured and smoked on the premises.
-You will also find a family run greengrocers in the walled garden which was once used to serve the Castle.
+The nearest Co-op supermarket can be found in nearby Seahouses.

 Alternatively, a short drive will take you to the popular Barn at Beal with amazing views over the causeway to Holy Island, or a little further down coast to the Ship Inn at Low Newton (10.5 miles) which has a reputation for serving fine locally produced food (their crab sandwiches are legendary!) along with ales from their own micro-brewery.